maxpou/maxpou.fr/content/posts/2020/2020-06-11-vue-js-testing-library/index.md

 export default new Vuex.Store(getDefaultStore())
 ```

-After that, you can override testing-library's `render()` function with your custom stuff.
+After that, you can override Testing Library's `render()` function with your custom stuff.

 ```js
 // tests/render.js